eugenetan01/POV-C2CR/README.md

   --cluster1 'mongodb+srv://ADMIN:<password>@<demo-gcp cluster connection string>/'
 ```

-\_\_5.
-Ensure mongosync is running at localhost:27182.
-It should have a message like so:
+**5. Ensure mongosync is running at localhost:27182**

+- Mongosync in the CLI should have a message like so:

 ```bash
 {"level": "info", ... , "message": "running webserver"}